-Development of numerical radiation hydrodynamics schemes to model radiation feedback
+Development of numerical schemes to model stellar feedback

-To study the effects of stellar feedback one needs accurate numerical methods to model how radiation propogates in a moving fluid – i.e. radiation hydrodynamics (RHD).
-For this, I developed VETTAM, an RHD algorithm that is coupled to the FLASH MHD code.
+To study the effects of stellar feedback one needs accurate and efficient numerical methods.
+In particular to model how radiation propogates in a moving fluid – i.e. radiation hydrodynamics (RHD).
+In my PhD, I developed VETTAM, an openly accessible algorithm coupled to the FLASH MHD code to model how radiation propogates in a moving fluid (RHD).
 VETTAM is the state-of-the-art in the field due to its accuracy in modelling radiation fields in general configurations, and its flexibility to handle more extreme regimes that cannot realistically be modelled with most other existing methods.
+More recently, we have coupled VETTAM to a range of thermochemistry implementations with the KROME framework to capture time-dependent photodissociation regions (PDRs) and HII regions in the ISM.

 How does radiation feedback shape the properties of the turbulent ISM?